Create a feed from a web page

 Now let's look at a more complicated example: a Twitter timeline.
 The HTML below is not the current Twitter output, but it's based on actual Twitter output from a few years ago.

 Because Twitter updates its HTML structure a lot, we do not recommend using Feed Creator to create RSS feeds from Twitter timelines.
-If you need a RSS feed for Twitter, we recommend using RSS Box or RSS Bridge.
+If you need a RSS feed for Twitter, use our Feed Control service, or RSS Bridge.

 <div class="tweet original-tweet js-stream-tweet ..."> <span class="icon dogear"></span> <div class="content"> <div class="stream-item-header"> <a class="account-group ..." href="..." data-user-id="..."> <img class="avatar js-action-profile-avatar" src="..." alt=""> <strong class="fullname js-action-profile-name ...">...</strong> <span></span> <span class="username ..."><s>@</s><b>...</b></span> </a> <small class="time"> <a href="[tweet URL]" class="tweet-timestamp ..." title="[date]"> <span class="_timestamp js-short-timestamp ...">1h</span> </a> </small> </div> <p class="js-tweet-text tweet-text">[tweet text]</p> ... </div> </div>